develar/gh-routing-data/docs/index.md

+# Routing data for GraphHopper

-Routing data for [GraphHopper](https://www.graphhopper.com) for offline navigation in the best outdoor navigation app [Locus Map](http://www.locusmap.eu).
+Routing data for [GraphHopper](https://www.graphhopper.com) for offline navigation.
+With one-click installation on the best outdoor navigation app [Locus Map](http://www.locusmap.eu).

 File [issue](https://github.com/develar/gh-routing-data/issues) if routing data not provided for wanted country or region.